visualboost/authentication/.docker/dev/README.md

 - **Email User**: Enter the email account username in the `MAIL_USER` variable.
 - **Password**: Input the associated password in the `MAIL_PW` variable.

 This configuration will enable the application to send emails.
+Sending emails is required in order to work register new user and sign in successfully.

 ### 2. Run Docker Containers